 The JSA has been inactive since WWIII.
 Batman, Superman, and Wonder Woman meet with the three elder members of the JSA: Wildcat, Alan Scott, and Jay Garrick.
 The formers suggest that the JSA should re-form, similarly to the way the new JLA has recently reformed, with membership votes from its “Big Three.”
 Supes hands over several weeks worth of intel about superheroes in the DCU, primarily second and third generation heroes who have been passed on the crime-fighting legacies of their forebearers.
 Shortly thereafter, the brand new Justice Society of America is unveiled.
 NOTE: This issue also contains a flash-forward to “The Lightning Saga,” which will happen soon.

-–FLASHBACK: Early August.
+–FLASHBACK: From Joker’s Asylum II: Killer Croc #1.
+Early August.
 Ever since escaping from Arkham 36 days ago, Killer Croc has been used and abused by a deceitful mob boss and his wife.
-After murdering them both, Croc waits calmly for Batman to show up to take him back to Arkham (as seen through flashback in Joker’s Asylum II: Killer Croc #1).
+After murdering them both, Croc waits calmly for Batman to show up to take him back to Arkham.

 –Detective Comics #825-826